 - A valid W-9 or W-8 form must be provided to Marathon Oil Company for reporting and identification purposes.
 Without a W-9 or W-8 form Marathon Oil Company is required to withhold a percentage of revenue based on the Internal Revenue Service withholding rates.
 All backup withholding is reported on your 1099 at year-end, and is considered a payment to the IRS on your behalf.
 Marathon Oil Company does not issue refunds for backup withholding.
 Royalty owners are able to report the withholding on their income tax returns at the end of the year.

 1099 tax forms are issued according to federal requirements.
-Royalty owners who receive $10 or more and working interest owners who received $600 or more, and Royalty/Working Interest owners who receive interest in the amount of $10 or more will receive a 1099.
+Royalty Interest owners who receive $10 or more, Working Interest owners who receive $600 or more, and Royalty/Working Interest owners who receive interest in the amount of $10 or more will receive a 1099 for the calendar year.
 Marathon Oil Company will mail 1099s on or before January 31 of the following calendar year.
 If an owner did not receive a 1099 form and needs one please call our Marathon Owner Relations team at 888-522-8871 to be mailed or emailed a copy of your 1099 form.
 The forms can now be accessed on Energylink as well; for further instruction to access please use the following link View/Print 1099 Statements from the Invoice/Check Search Screen.

 If you received a letter from Marathon Oil Company regarding unclaimed funds, please return the letter with the listed owner's signature within 30 days to avoid the funds being escheated to the state.
 Due to high volumes, it may take up to 60 days to release your interest to pay.
 We will contact you if additional documentation is required to release the funds.